 SpinAudit SaaS application automated risk assessment

 Organizations moving to the cloud can be overwhelmed by security implications and concerns with cloud data and third-party applications.
 Performing a risk assessment of all cloud applications and browser plugins using manual efforts would be impossible.
-SpinAudit provides an automated way to assess third-party applications’ business, security, and compliance risks.
+SpinOne provides an automated way to assess third-party applications’ business, security, and compliance risks.
 Consider how SpinAudit helps to automate the risk assessment lifecycle of SaaS applications.
-It provides the following risk assessment automation:
+It provides the following risk assessment automation.